Koby1997/CuttlefishLights/behaviors.md

 ## snake(bool forward)

-For this idea, the first light is lit, then the second, then third etc. Once it gets to the end it defaults all to one color and then restarts.
+For this idea, the first light is lit, then the second, then third etc. and the color is based on which band is currently the highest.
+Once it gets to the end it defaults all to one color and then restarts.
 This is like the opposite of **sevenColors()** in a way.

 ![](gifs/snake.gif)